 Many universities claim, that higher education provides social mobility, but this is not the reality for so many students from liberation groups.
 We can’t work our way out of institutional oppression using the same tools that uphold it, that is why we must be radical in our thinking and unrelenting in accepting things for ‘the way things just are’.

 Liberation is the act of freeing ourselves from structural oppression.
 We liberate ourselves with we fight against the discrimination and exploitation of students, both within the University of Leicester and within wider society.
 Within Higher Education, liberation is redefining education from its current confinement as a colonial legacy that reproduces oppression.
 We not only want to liberate education but our institution as a whole.
 We want our University, and the students within it, to be leading us to the world we want to live in.

-Our LGBT+ Officer, Trans and Non-Binary Officer, and Accessibility Officer are currently vacant with by-elections occurring in Autumn.
+Our LGBT+ Officer, Trans and Non-Binary Officer, and Accessibility Officer are currently vacant with nominations open now.

 Liberation and Leicester